Celtic Symphony (Wolfe Tones song)

 Celtic Symphony is a song by The Wolfe Tones, written in 1987 to celebrate the centenary of Celtic Football Club.
 It has become a staple song for Irish nationalism and Irish sports teams, which has led to controversy due to its lyrics.

 Composition

 The song was composed to celebrate the centenary of Celtic Football Club.

 "Ooh, ahh, up the RA"

 The songs chorus features a reference to some graffiti with the words "Ooh, ahh, up the RA"—a reference to the Irish Republican Army.
 Warfield said that those who are offended by the song are misguided about its intentions, and that it is a direct quote from graffiti he'd seen in Glasgow.

-Celtic FC no longer associate with the band.
+Celtic FC no longer associated with the band.

 Fans of the Republic of Ireland national football team sing an alternate version of the phrase "Ooh, ah, Paul McGrath".